|Copyright © Nucleus Medical Media, Inc.|

 - Moist compresses may help relieve the pain.

-- Do not put your contact lenses back in your eye until you get your doctor's approval.
+- Do not put your contact lenses back in your eye until your doctor says it is okay to do so.

 - Do not rub your eyes.